blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

 	[
 	  {
-	    "address"                  // (string)   the address base58check encoded "txid"                     // (string)   the output txid
+	    "address"                 (string)   the address
+	    "txid"                    (string)   the output txid
-	    "height"                   // (number)   the block height
+	    "height"                  (number)   the block height
-	    "outputIndex"              // (number)   the output index
+	    "outputIndex"             (number)   the output index
-	    "script"                   // (string)   the script hex encoded "satoshis"                 // (number)   the number of satoshis of the output }
+	    "script"                  (string)   the script hex encoded
+	    "satoshis"                (number)   the number of satoshis of the output }
 	]

 Examples:

- *  (the myrpcuser, myrpcpassword, and myrpcport data can be found in the coin's local .conf file)
+* Note: to find your rpcusername, rpcpassword, and rpcport, click here ===link===

 ::